goreleaser/goreleaser/www/docs/blog/posts/2022-02-05-cloud-native-storage.md

 goreleaser release --rm-dist
 ```

-If everything went smooth, you should see a similar output, showing the upload of your artefacts.
+If everything went smooth, you should see a similar output, showing the upload of your artifacts.

 ```
   ...